Financial Aid Office

 - submit a complete financial aid file that includes all required supporting documents

-- verification worksheets, tax transcripts from the IRS, W2s, social security cards, selective service registration, copies of high school diploma, or GED, etc.
+- verification worksheets, tax transcripts from the IRS, W2s, social security cards, copies of high school diploma, or GED, etc.

 - make satisfactory progress toward a degree or certificate and be within the regulatory limitations of maximum attempted credits, and